Cinema of Romania: First Romanian silent era films (1911-1920)

 Notably, in 1913, there appeared another Romanian film, Oțelul răzbună (Steel Takes Its Revenge), directed by Aristide Demetriade - who that same year directed another film: Scheci cu Jack Bill (Sketch with Jack Bill).
 The film was financed by the director, with substantial help from Professor Gheorghe Arion (8,000 lei).
 The 40-minute film received favorable reviews and enjoyed great success.
 Today only one reel remains at the A.N.F., taking up a minute of projection time; happily, all the actors can be seen in close-up.
 The film's producer was Gheorghe Arion; its director and editor was Aristide Demetriade; Franck Daniau was the cinematographer, and it starred Aristide Demetriade, Andrei Popovici, Mărioara Cinsky, Țacovici-Cosmin, Nicolae Grigorescu, Petre Bulandra, and Romald Bulfinsky.

 At the end of 1914, the Leon Popescu Society merged with the Cipeto society with the aim of importing small-sized projectors and at the same time of renting films produced by the Marioara Voiculescu company to third parties.

 During the First World War, film production was mainly directed toward documentaries and newsreels.
 The few Romanian cameramen were mobilized, and during the retreat to Moldova all film cameras in the country were saved.
 His Majesty Ferdinand I was filmed on the front, together with the generals Constantin Prezan and Alexandru Averescu, while Queen Marie was filmed in hospitals, easing the suffering of patients.
 Few sequences remain of the thousands of metres filmed.
 Some of these were later used in the film Ecaterina Teodoroiu, produced in 1930.

 After World War I, internationally, film production developed in accordance with the interest of businessmen in the new industry.
 New studios endowed with good equipment and specialists well trained in the new technology appeared, directors and actors known to the public at large were attracted to work in the new industry, as were renowned screenwriters.
 Markets were opened for finished film products, which through a market-tested formula managed to bring profits and finance new productions.
-Film industries with lavish financial resources came to dominate the market, decimating weak national cinemas.
+Film industries with lavish financial resources came to dominate the market, decimating national cinemas.

-The Romanian state didn't pay much attention to film production at that time.
-Its only preoccupation in this regard was to collect the tax on screenings, which provided a fairly consistent revenue stream, its proceeds at one time amounting to 2/3 of total revenue derived from this type of tax.
-(This also happened in Communist Romania, when the tax on screenings, collected from the film distribution network, covered all the expenses of the Council of Socialist Culture and Education, including film production.)